 Fortunately, you can prevent your Internet provider from being able to even see what sort of data you’re transferring with a VPN.
-The encryption you get with a high quality VPN like PrivadoVPN sends all of your data through an encrypted tunnel.
+The encryption you get with a high-quality VPN like PrivadoVPN sends all of your data through an encrypted tunnel.
 While your Internet provider can see data being transferred, it can’t tell what is coming or going to the VPN server.
 A lot of VPN users find that they get much faster Internet speeds when they use their virtual private network.

 Potential Threat Actors

-2020 was a enormous year for cybercrime.
+2020 was an enormous year for cybercrime.
 The number of security breaches and attempted security breaches increased by orders of magnitude.
 We learned very quickly how dangerous the Internet could be, especially without a VPN.

 The COVID-19 pandemic had a huge impact on online security.
 Not only were hackers more likely to find access to data that was previously unavailable due to people working from home, but governments increased surveillance in the name of public safety.
 Many people found that devices that normally had limited access worked unhindered from home.

 However, that additional access came with a number of security risks.
 Suddenly a protected server or firewall didn’t stand between you and the Internet.
-Company and personal data was much more vulnerable.
+Company and personal data were much more vulnerable.
 And even your ISP could theoretically access work data without a VPN to protect it.

 Risks You Might Be Facing That a VPN Can’t Always Protect You From

 That doesn’t even cover the threats that even a VPN can’t entirely protect you from.
 That’s why it’s so important to be aware of your online activity.
 Yes, absolutely always use a VPN to protect your data, but also be careful what sites you access.
 Internet security is a constant struggle.

 Malware is a great example of a threat a VPN can’t always protect you from.
 Sure, it can prevent malware from getting access to your system…unless you invite it in.